Most Predictable Tight End Stats (2021 Update)

 This article explains the importance of air yards as it pertains to predicting fantasy football success—specifically looking at aDOT and RACR (Receiver Air Conversion Ratio).
 In short, we want to find out how efficient a player is at their most common depth of target.
 RACR captures just this and combined with aDOT, we can measure a player's receiving yards with great confidence.

-The Red Zone: Not to be Relied On
+The Red Zone: Not to be (Overly) Relied On

-Although tight ends are often thought of as dominant red zone threats, the fact of the matter is that they don’t see nearly the volume of targets near the goal line that wide receivers do.
-In 2019, no tight end cracked the top 10 in red zone targets.
+Although tight ends are often thought of as dominant red zone threats, the fact of the matter is that even the most heavily targeted players near the goal line rarely see more than 25 targets inside the 20 over the course of a season

-Since only a select few tight ends see any significant red zone volume, their year-to-year red zone efficiency as a group is extremely volatile.
-We should use tight end red zone scoring rates—and overall scoring rate—and market share numbers to decide if a player is expected to regress to the mean, rather than as a sign of things to come while going after the few tight ends that do see consistent red zone work
+Since only a select few tight ends see significant red zone volume, their year-to-year red zone efficiency as a group is extremely volatile.
+We should use tight end scoring rates and market share numbers to decide if a player is expected to regress to the mean, rather than as a sign of things to come while going after the few tight ends that do see consistent red zone work

 When considering how a tight end performed in one year in hopes of applying that data to the next season, there are a few key points to note: